Maxim-Ciobanu/OPF/docs/src/approximation.md

     Should fill this in :)

-# Linearization Techniques for MPOPF
+# Approximation Techniques for MPOPF

+Currently this is a simple example showcasing how code can be run and a dynamic graph can be displayed on the docs.

 ```@example
 using JuMP, Ipopt, Gurobi